jclevine/music_rating_instructions/instructions.md

 # Move New Music to Phone
 1. Attach phone to computer.
-2. Open up `sync` on both devices.
+2. Open up `sync` program on both devices.
-3. On phone navigate to new folder
+3. On phone navigate to new artist folder
 4. Press and hold that folder.
 5. Click sync.
+6. After finished, open Rocket to let it find the new music.

+Listen, rate, and enjoy!

 # Updating iTunes from Device